Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The symmetry

-As we have mentioned in the end of in the previous section that the effective mass approximation is not able to produce any response in the A$_{2g}$ symmetry.
-The interesting feature about A$_{2g}$ is that it is usually associated with excitations that possess a chiral nature, as it was pointed out to be the case for Mott insulators used to describe the high-T$_c$ cuprates systems \cite{Shastry1990, Khveshchenko1994}.
+In this section, we turn to the experimental signatures of the phases presented in the previous section when considering a Raman scattering experiment.
+We are particularly interested in the response at $A_{2g}$ symmetry.

-In this context, for example, the denomination ``Magnetic Raman scattering'' refers to the scattering by the spin degrees of freedom which are associated with the fluctuations of a chiral operator \cite{Shastry1990, Khveshchenko1994}.
-This type of scattering is dominated by resonant contributions, which are produced by the current operator instead of the effective density correlation function \cite{Devereaux1997}.
-In order to obtain signatures of this particular symmetry, we have to consider a different correlation function, which in our context will play the role of a resonant scattering.
+In a Raman experiment, the $A_{2g}$ symmetry is accessed by polarization directions that transform like $xy (x^{2} -y^{2})$ and it is usually associated with chiral excitations \cite{Devereaux2007}.
+This symmetry has been studied in the context of high-temperature superconductors \cite{Shastry1990, Khveshchenko1994, Salamon1995} where the denomination of magnetic Raman scattering refers to the scattering by the spin degrees of freedom and to fluctuations of a chiral operator \cite{Shastry1990, Khveshchenko1994}.
+This type of scattering is dominated by resonant contributions which are produced by the current operator instead of the effective density operator.

+The distinction between the non-resonant and resonant regimes is associated with the energy scales of the light used in the experiment.
+The former case occurs when the energy of the incident or scattered photon is smaller if compared to the energy gap between different bands in the system, otherwise we refer to the latter case \cite{Shastry1990,Devereaux1997}.
+Moreover if there is no exchange in the momentum, i.e., if the difference between the initial and final momentum goes to zero as $\bm{q}\rightarrow0$, the effective-mass approximation \cite{Ashcroft2011} is well suited to calculate the Raman vertex \cite{Devereaux1997}.
+However, the effective mass approximation is unable to produce a signal for the $A_{2g}$ unless we have unusual electronic band structure with $\partial^{2}E(\bm{k})/\partial k_x \partial k_y \neq \partial^{2}E(\bm{k})/\partial k_y \partial k_x $ in some region of $\bm{k}$-space on the Fermi surface \cite{Buhot2014}.
+In the next subsection, we present our calculation for the current-current correlation function.